tomjoht/tomjoht.github.io/_posts/2019/2/2019-02-24-slides-for-trends-preso-symposium-for-communicating-complex-info.md

 {% include audio.html %}

+## Latest thoughts on trends

-Although I've written and spoken about trends several times this year, I've shifted focuses a bit in this presentation.
-I'm abandon the argument that technical skills are in such high demand because the technology landscape is getting more complex.
+Although I've written and spoken about trends several times this year, I shifted focuses a bit in this presentation.
+I abandon the argument that technical skills are in such high demand because the technology landscape is getting more complex.
 (It might be true, but it's a hard argument to make, and I'm not so sure about it anymore given some responses in my ongoing [Engineers writing docs survey](https://www.questionpro.com/t/PE5tIZduq7).)

-Instead, I'm argue that technical writers are supporting increasing numbers of engineers.
+Instead, I argue that technical writers are supporting increasing numbers of engineers.
 I dug out more specific employment data from the BLS showing that the job growth between 2010 to 2016 for software developers was 37% but for technical writers was just 6%.
 Combine this fact with other survey responses indicating that 76% of tech writers agree that the ratio between engineers and tech writers is getting more lopsided each year in favor of engineers.

 Together, this data presents an alarming trend where tech writers are becoming dwarfed by the explosion of engineers.
 This trend also aligns with my own experiences in the workplace where I seem to be getting spread thinner and thinner.